Prime Minister Boris Johnson has announced a new national lockdown for England

 The new lockdown will come into force this evening (midnight from 5 January) and is expected to last until mid-February.

 Infection rates in Medway are still very high and we know that the new COVID-19 variant spreads incredibly quickly.
 Whilst we have started the COVID vaccination programme, it will take a short time before we get enough people vaccinated to protect our community.
 Until that time, we must all act now to protect our family and friends.

-No one is alone in Medway; support is available for anyone concerned during these challenging times, whether that be a friendly voice to speak to, help getting food items for those with no one else to turn to, or financial support through government grants.
+As we prepare to enter a national lockdown, I’d like to remind Medway residents that no one has to be alone; support is available whether that be a friendly voice to speak to on the phone, help getting food items if you have no one else to turn to or financial support through government grants.

 Cllr Alan Jarrett